Tameness and frames revisited: Introduction

 The paper is structured as follows.
 In Section \ref{prelim}, we review background in the theory of AECs.
 In Section \ref{good-frame}, we give the definition of good frames and prove some easy general facts.
 In Section \ref{indep-seq-good}, we define independent sequences and show how to use them to extend a frame for types of singletons to a frame for longer types.
 We show all properties are preserved in the process, except perhaps symmetry.
 In Section \ref{sym-long-frames}, we give conditions under which symmetry also transfers and show how to use it to define a well-behaved notion of dimension.
 In Section \ref{going-up}, we prove the promised applications to dimension and tameness.

-This paper was written while the authors were working on Ph.D.\ theses under the direction of Rami Grossberg at Carnegie Mellon University and we would like to thank Professor Grossberg for his guidance and assistance in our research in general and in this work specifically.
-This material is based upon work done while the first author was supported by the National Science Foundation under Grant No. DMS-1402191 and the second author was supported by the Swiss National Science Foundation under Grant No.\ 155136.
-The authors would like to thank the referee for their helpful report that greatly assisted the clarity and presentation of this paper.
+This paper was written while the authors were working on Ph.D.\ theses under the direction of Rami Grossberg at Carnegie Mellon University and they would like to thank Professor Grossberg for his guidance and assistance in our research in general and in this work specifically.
+The authors would also like to thank the referee for their helpful report that greatly assisted the clarity and presentation of this paper.